glasnt/pycon2020-tutorial/README.md

 ⏳ While Terraform is running, in a new terminal or file browser, take a look at the Terraform manifests and how they compare to the original shell commands.

 ⚠️ Many Google Cloud components work on an eventual consistency basis.
-If Terraform fails to complete successfully first time, run the command again until the execution succeeds.
+If Terraform fails to complete successfully first time, run the command again until the execution succeeds with "Apply complete!
+Resources: 0 added, 0 changed, 0 destroyed."

 Once terraform has completed, the command required to run the build, migrate, and deploy Cloud Build configuration will be output: